mubswajhi/2.3_Assignment_Wajhiha/organizationreport.md

 1. The objective is to change the old way of doing work in agriculture when its a smarter ways of doing the work in the industry and in the organizations too.

-2. The objective is to provide
+2. The objective is to provide the zoom classess for the farmers which takes 10-12 weeks

 3. To give the better understanding of these emerging  technologies to the farmers which is necessary for them to learn and how to use them.